globewalldesk/revuu/README.md

 `TaskController` and `TaskView` in class `Task`, so they're no longer globals.
 Fixed bugs and rendered UX more consistent.
 Should be ready to start work on directory-based tasks!

+### 3.1

+Started work on the rather massive new Repotask feature.
+Created RepotaskFactory, the model, controller, and view files for Repotasks, and in general made it possible to make questions based on entire directory-based repositories, and git branches thereof.